Vanilla Fudge: Sludge from a Rhino box set

 (“You Keep Me Hangin’ On” lands near the bottom of this web site’s roundup of the top 100 psychedelic songs, the Fudge’s only nod here.)

 Further meltdowns ensued as the Fudge covered the pop stars of the day, starting with the Beatles’ “Ticket to Ride.”
-Then it was on to Donovan (“Season of the Witch”), the Zombies (“She’s Not There”), Sony and Cher (an agonizing “The Beat Goes On”) and Dylan (“Like a Rolling Stone”).
+Then it was on to Donovan (“Season of the Witch”), the Zombies (“She’s Not There”) and Dylan (“Like a Rolling Stone”).
+Sony and Cher twice were victimized, notably on the agonizing second album, “The Beat Goes On” — for which producer Shadow Morton has repeatedly taken the blame.

 The squares got theirs as well: Burt Bacharach, already reeling from Love’s cover of “My Little Red Book,” had his “The Look of Love” fudged up.
 The Bergmans and Michael Legrand saw “Windmills of Your Mind” churned, while Lee Hazelwood’s “Some Velvet Morning” was dragged screaming and kicking to hard rock school.